eformsignen/developers/help/eformsign_webhook_en.rst

    eformsign_signature uses asymmetric key cryptography and elliptic curve cryptography, and uses the SHA256withECDSA algorithm.

-When adding or editing a Webhook, if you select **eformsign signature** as the Authentication type, the signature value will be included in the eformsign_signature field of the request header when the Webhook is sent.
+When adding or editing a webhook, if you select **eformsign signature** as the Authentication type, the signature value will be included in the eformsign_signature field of the request header when the webhook is sent.

-You can see an example of the header information as follows.
+You can see an example of the header content as follows.

 .. code:: JSON